freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1400.1

 You can print to a file instead of the terminal with `echo text >> filename`.
-Echo `I made this boilerplate` to your `README.md` file.
+Use it to print `I made this boilerplate` to your `README.md` file.

 #### HINTS